slackapi/bolt-js/README.md

 ```

 ### Token Lookup
 One of the challenges with writing a multi-team Slack app is that you need to make sure you have the appropriate tokens and meta-data for a team when you get a message from them.
 This lets you make api calls on behalf of that team in response to incoming messages from Slack.
 You typically collect and store this meta-data during the **Add to Slack** OAuth flow.
 If you're running on [Beep Boop][beepboop], this data is saved for you automatically.
 SlackApp has a `token_lookup` option that gives you a convenient hook to load that team-specific meta-data and enrich the message with it.
-While you can add whatever meta-data you have about a team in this function, you must set these properties on `req.slackapp.meta` for SlackApp to process requests:
+While you can add whatever meta-data you have about a team in this function, you must set the follwing properties on `req.slackapp.meta` for SlackApp to process requests:

 + `app_token` - OAuth `access_token` property
 + `app_user_id` - `user_id` prop from an [auth.test()](https://api.slack.com/methods/auth.test) call using the OAuth `access_token` value